PROFILE

 its decision in April 2002.
 Demarcation was

-by a stalemate between Ethiopia and Eritrea.
+between Ethiopia and Eritrea.

-The government has been slow to demobilize
+The government has been slow to demobilize its

-its military after the most recent conflict,
+military after the most recent conflict,

-although it recently formulated an ambitious
+although it formulated an ambitious

 demobilization plan with the participation of